 You must download and complete the Certificate of Research Option Approval in order to receive the Research Option on your diploma.

-For credit: INTA and IAML students can receive INTA credit towards the degree by participating in independent study courses supervised by INTA faculty.
+- For credit: International Affairs (INTA) and International Affairs and Modern Languages (IAML) students can receive International Affairs credit towards the degree by participating in independent study courses supervised by a Nunn School faculty.

 Former Georgia Tech President G. Wayne Clough, an ardent supporter of undergraduate research, established the President's Undergraduate Research Awards (PURA) to encourage and supplement undergraduate research opportunities for all majors.
 INTA and IAML students have been very successful in securing these PURA grants in the past.
 Awards of up to $1500 are given to students to conduct research with faculty members through this program.